-The final measure set for the 2016 Index consisted of 134 individual measures, including the group of 18 Foundational Capability measures.
+The final measure set for the 2016 Index consisted of 134 individual measures, including a group of 18 Foundational Capability measures.
+It is from this framework of measures that we began the construction of the 2017 Index.
+Following a similar approach outlined above, we arrived at 139 individual measures for the 2017 Index-which includes 19 Foundational Capability measures.